imprint

 Declaration “PSDeurope Service Dog / Assistance Dog (PSD)

 We would like to take this opportunity to point out that the term “service/assistance dog”, insofar as it is used in our training content, should under no circumstances be confused with the fact that this is a state-recognized training course.
 We use this term as a translation or further development of the term “Psychiatric Service Dog” and thus document our goal of training service dogs for people with mental disabilities in such a way that they are accepted by international airlines under the term “Servicedogs / Assistance Dogs”.
-PSDeurope’s training is designed to prepare dogs to fly and travel nationally and internationally in the best possible way.
-The PSDeurope training concept is not to be confused with the certifications and training content of other relevant organizations.
+PSDeurope’s training is designed to prepare dogs in the best possible way to fly and travel nationally and internationally.
+PSDeurope’s training concept is not to be confused with the certifications and training content of other relevant organizations.
 We have taken a different approach here, as we always train human/animal partner teams and not dogs alone.

 Liability for the content of this website

-We are constantly developing the content of this website and strive to provide correct and up-to-date information.
-Unfortunately, we cannot assume any liability for the correctness of all content on this website, especially for those provided by third parties.
+We are constantly developing the content of this website and endeavor to provide correct and up-to-date information.
+Unfortunately, we cannot accept any liability for the accuracy of all content on this website, especially that provided by third parties.

-If you notice problematic or illegal content, please contact us immediately, you will find the contact details in the legal notice.
-We will check such information very seriously, as we are in no way interested in violating existing copyrights or other rights.
+If you notice any problematic or illegal content, please contact us immediately.
+You will find the contact details in the legal notice.
+We will examine such information very seriously, as we are in no way interested in infringing existing copyrights or other rights.

 Liability for links on this website

-Our website may contain links to other websites for which we are not responsible.
-According to § 17 ECG , we are not liable for linked websites because we had no knowledge of illegal activities, we have not noticed such illegal activities and we would remove links immediately if we became aware of illegal activities.
+Our website may contain links to other websites for whose content we are not responsible.
+Liability for linked websites does not exist for us according to § 17 ECG, as we had and have no knowledge of illegal activities, we have not noticed such illegalities and we would remove links immediately if we became aware of illegalities.

 If you notice illegal links on our website, please contact us, you will find the contact details in the legal notice.